jrowing/spectroscopy/README.md

 [http://astro.unl.edu/naap/hydrogen/animations/hydrogen_atom.html](http://astro.unl.edu/naap/hydrogen/animations/hydrogen_atom.html "Hydrogen atom simulator")

 #Spectroscopy

+Now for the real meat of the lesson - I've got a great simulation that you can use to draw all this knowledge together;

 Open the PhET model, “[Neon Lights and other Discharge Lamps](https://phet.colorado.edu/en/simulation/legacy/discharge-lamps)”.
 Spend a few minutes familiarizing yourself with the discharge tubes model.
 Try clicking on different options, check all of the checkboxes, and get a general feel for how the model works.
 Investigate both the one atom and multiple atoms tabs.